What is an Interview Session for a German Student Visa?

 - What have you done since your latest graduation?

 Answer: Explain which was your main activity and interests ever since you have graduated from previous studies.
-It can be paid work, following trainings, engagement in charity activities, completing a reading-list of science/academic volumes, researching, preparation for studies in Germany, learning/advancement of English/German/other foreign language, social engagement, voluntary job, online job, you have been taking care of a person in need, etc.
+It can be paid work, following trainings, engagement in charity activities, completing a reading-list of science/academic volumes, researching, preparation for studies in Germany, learning/advancement of English/German/other foreign languages, social engagement, voluntary job, online job, you have been taking care of a person in need, etc.

 - Have you taken any English course?
 Have you taken any specific course related to your studies?

 Answer: Name the English course and level of the English language taught, in case you were following such a course.
-Also, if you have been enrolled in a subject-related course to prepare for future studies, speak about main topics taught.
+Also, if you have been enrolled in a subject-related course to prepare for future studies, speak about the main topics taught.
 You might tell which the institution offering such courses was, and related dates if asked.

 Tip: If enrollment before studies in such courses was not a mandatory thing, do not feel uncertain to say you did not take any of the courses.